j4k0xb/Krunker-Editor-Plus/README.md

 ## Not working?
 Reload the editor page until it works, otherwise dm me on discord.

-## Old features which were added to the original editor
+## Old features/fixes which have been implement in the original editor
+- `100%` group rotation fix
 - `100%` *Copy Map* button
-- `100%` Toggling object properties via javascript: `T3D.toggleProp`
+- `100%` Toggling object properties via keybinds/javascript (collidable, visible)
-- `80%` Showing the real hitbox: *Advanced→Settings→Show Real Hitboxes*
+- `80%` Showing the real hitbox: *Edit→Settings→General→Game→Show Real Hitbox*
-- `30%` Keyboard shortcuts: *toggle colllidable/visible*